Sumitkumar-curio/QuCode/README.md

 - **Social Media Links**: Connect with us on our social media platforms.

 ## Acknowledgements:
+PS
-I would like to thank **Dribble** for providing the amazing design of the website.
-Special thanks to **Nasim** for creating this beautiful design, and **Saurabh13042004** for their support.
+**Dribble** for providing the amazing design of the website.
+Special thanks to **Nasim** **Saurabh13042004** Github Profile Link - Saurabh13042004

 ## Work in Progress:
 This website is still a work in progress, with more features and improvements to come.
 Stay tuned!

-Thank you for visiting Qu Code, and happy learning!
+Thank you for visiting QuCode, and happy learning!